ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Some tips for building a culture of good documentation:

 * Live the value yourself and set an example for the team.
 Once I moved a team from writing zero internal wiki articles per week to writing several per day in the course of about eight weeks.
 Literally the only thing I did to encourage this cultural change was to start writing articles myself.
-Everything I did that made sense to share with the team I wrote up as an article, and I d make a point of sharing links to those articles whenever appropriate.
+Everything I did that made sense to share with the team I wrote up as an article, and I'd make a point of sharing links to those articles whenever appropriate.
 Very quickly, other managers started doing the same, and within two months everyone on the team was contributing every week.

 * Build documentation both adding to and reading from into your process.
 Whether it's for onboarding, technical specifications, pull reviews, internal requests for comment (RFCs), or memos, the standard procedure should be to write it down and preserve it in an organized archive in a readily accessible location.

 * Develop processes to maintain documentation where appropriate.
-It's easy for documentation to go stale, and in many situations that s perfectly fine.
+It's easy for documentation to go stale, and in many situations that's perfectly fine.
 In others, it's important that documentation stays up to date, and the only way that will happen is if you have a process or checklist that includes updating the documentation.
 Having a last updated date on every document is a great way to signal to readers that something is fresh or potentially deprecated, stale, or out of date.

 * Encourage the team to practice the Boy Scout Rule (always leave the campsite cleaner/code better than you found it).
 If they find documentation that is inaccurate, they should either update it themselves or explicitly mark the document as deprecated.